 Hardy in USDA zones 4 to 7, this shrub will do well in both blazing summers and frigid winters.
 Dry and humid atmospheric conditions are equally tolerated by golden barberry, though high humidity paired with poor air circulation is a recipe for mild fungal diseases such as leaf spot.

-The hardy golden garberry doesn't need regular applications of fertilizer to ensure good growth.
+The hardy golden barberry doesn't need regular applications of fertilizer to ensure good growth.
 The only time you might want to use some would be in early spring, prior to the new growth starting.
 For established shrubs, fertilizing only every second or third year will be sufficient.

 Types of Japanese Barberry